arnicas/interactive-vis-course/Week7/README.md

 ````

 I've put the country-region codes table in **Week7/data/country-regions.csv**.
-Come see me if you want help using it.
+Come see me if you want help using it and can't figure out how to do the lookup part.

-## Bootstrap for CSS layouts
+## FYI: Bootstrap for CSS layouts

 Have a look at Bootstrap, in very common usage in industry: